wercker-labs/wercker-blog/source/posts/2013-10-10-Extending-wercker.md

 own logic, which are defined in the wercker yaml as:

 * `steps`.
 This is run right after `environment variables`
 * `after-steps`.
-They are run after a build/deploy is finished (succesfully or not).
+They are run after a build/deploy is finished.
+Even when a build is not succesful.

 The steps are executed in order and if one fails, the next ones after are not executed.
 The after-steps are different, they are basically run outside of the